Concept - Configuration

 • reader - can read a configuration file or resource from URI locations

-• finder - providing a lookup in the system to find URIs (which can be read by the “readers”)
+• finder - provides a lookup in the system to find URIs (which can be read by the “readers”)

-• writer - can write adapted configuration to a resource (URI) - is the opposite of reader
+• writer - can write adapted configuration to a resource (URI) - the counterpart to the reader

-• scope - define which sets belongs together
+• scope - defines which sets belong together

-• set - declares scope/finder/writer combination and represent the loaded properties
+• set - declares scope/finder/writer combination and represents the loaded properties

 <configuration-setup>